archana-rg/books-analysis/README.md

 ## 1. Business Goals

 1. Predict genre of book based on book summary.
-2. Analyse what features in the summary determine the genre if such unique features exist.
-3. Report any limitations of findings
+3. Report any limitations of findings and future improvements.

 ## 2. Data Understanding
 Here we take an initial look at the given data and explore the quality of it.